posted byLaureate AestheticsJune 1, 2021

 Finally, diabetes can also cause skin discoloration.
 However, we won’t go into the details of that in this article.

 Most dark spots are benign and therefore do not need to be treated.
-However, if you want to even out your skin tone there are a number of treatments for dark spots.
+However, if you want to even out your skin tone there are many treatments for dark spots.

 There are some topical creams you can get from your dermatologist.
 These lightening creams essentially bleach the skin to even out the skin tone.